Family Milk Cows for Yoopers!

 The ‘Mostly’ Grass-fed Difference

-The milk share herd is rotationally grazed on grass for as long as the Michigan seasons permit, and enjoy the hay harvested from our sister farm in the cold months.
-Milk that comes from grass-fed cows is much higher in Omega-3 fatty acids, conjugated linoleic acid (CLA), vitamins A and E, and beta carotene, especially in summer when they are eating fresh grass instead of hay.
+Milk that comes from pastured cows is much higher in Omega-3 fatty acids, conjugated linoleic acid (CLA), vitamins A and E, and beta carotene, especially in summer when they are eating fresh grass instead of hay.
 Our herd is not 100% grass-fed, they are also given a ration of grains with each milking to maintain body condition, milk supply and fat content.

 What are the benefits of owning a cow share?